 How Encrypted Backups Protect Against Breaches

 A layered backup strategy that combines strong encryption, immutability and air-gapped design dramatically reduces the impact of data breaches and ransomware.
+Encrypted, immutable and air-gapped backups limit attacker access to confidential data and prevent corruption or deletion of recovery copies.

 Why backups need more than copies

 Backups alone don’t stop breaches.
-If backups are accessible, writable, or poorly protected, attackers or ransomware can delete or corrupt them.
+If backups are accessible, writable, or poorly protected, attackers and ransomware can delete or corrupt them.
 To reduce risk you must: encrypt backups, make some copies immutable, and separate recovery paths (air-gaps).
 Together these controls protect confidentiality, integrity and availability of recovery data.

 How encrypted backups protect against breaches